MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 ## Running setup on existing installations

-The installation path for Machine Learning Server is new: `/opt/microsoft/mlserver/9.3.0`.
+The installation path for Machine Learning Server is new: `/opt/microsoft/mlserver/9.4.0`.
 However, if R Server 9.x is present, Machine Learning Server 9.x finds R Server at the old path (`/usr/lib64/microsoft-r/9.1.0`) and replaces it with the new version.

-There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Python 9.3).
-An installation is either entirely 9.3 or an earlier version.
+There is no support for side-by-side installations of older and newer versions, nor is there support for hybrid versions (such as R Server 9.1 and Machine Learning Server 9.4).
+An installation is either entirely 9.4 or an earlier version.

 ## Installation paths

 After installation completes, software can be found at the following paths:

-+ Install root: `/opt/microsoft/mlserver/9.3`
++ Install root: `/opt/microsoft/mlserver/9.4`
-+ Microsoft R Open root: `/opt/microsoft/ropen/3.4.3`
++ Microsoft R Open root: `/opt/microsoft/ropen/3.5.2`
 + Executables such as Revo64 and mlserver-python are at `/usr/bin`

 ## 1 - Edge node installation